7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • No gig bag, accessories, or lessons are included.

-If your budget stretches this far, then the Ibanez AC340L is an absolutely superb beginner left handed acoustic guitar that could potentially last you for life.
+If your budget stretches this far, then the smaller-bodied Ibanez AEG70L is an absolutely superb beginner left handed acoustic guitar that could potentially last you for life.

 Get The Best Price